 The two terms, Learning Objectives and Learning Outcomes are often conflated and lead to confusion.
-To bring clarity to this topic, we have provided examples that highlight the close relationship between learning objectives and outcomes.

 For example, in a Psychology course on mental illness, one of the learning objectives could be written as follows:

 - Students will be able to define schizophrenia and describe with examples, the different types of schizophrenia.